Teddy Chevalier

-Teddy Étienne Chevalier (born 28 June 1987) is a French professional footballer who plays as a striker for Belgian National Division 1 club Francs Borains.
+Teddy Étienne Chevalier (born 28 June 1987) is a French professional footballer who plays as a striker for Mons.

 Club career

 Early career in France

-Born in Denain, France, Chevalier started out at FC Denain, US Denain, AC Cambrai and Valenciennes.
+Chevalier started out at FC Denain, US Denain, AC Cambrai and Valenciennes.
 However, he left Valenciennes after Manager Antoine Kombouaré decided to let him go.
 He then joined Gueugnon on 7 August 2007, where he signed a two–year contract, which was his first professional contract.

 Chevalier made his Gueugon debut on 24 August 2007, where he came on as late substitute, in a 1–0 loss against Stade de Reims.
 After spending seven months away from the first team, he made his first appearance on 21 March 2008, in a 1–1 draw against Grenoble.
 At the end of the season, where he made 13 appearances in all competitions, mostly coming on as a substitute, the club were relegated to the third tier National.

 After making 16 appearances for the side in all competitions during the 2008–09 season, it was announced on 6 January 2009 that Chevalier was loaned out to Boussu Dour Borinage for the rest of the season, where they were playing in Belgian Third Division.
 He later describe this as “career a new boost”.
-During his time at Boussu Dour Borinage, Chevalier scored twice in five appearances against FC Wezel Sport and VW Hamme.
+During his time at Boussu Dour Borinage, Chevalier scored twice in five appearances against Wezel Sport and VW Hamme.
 At the end of the season, the club were promoted to the Second Division for the first time in their history.